 Moist, delicate, and buttery blueberry muffins that are sure to brighten up any morning.

-After weeks of searching, I finally found some fresh blueberries!
-Actually, my friend Rene found them.
+After weeks of searching, my friend Rene finally found some fresh blueberries for me.
 She had seen them a few days ago at the supermarket, and when she heard that I had been looking everywhere fruitlessly, she went to get me some, but they were sold out.
 She’s a persistent girl, though, so she kept looking every time she was there until she hit the jackpot – a single package hidden at the back of the shelf.
-Now that’s what I call a good friend!
-Thanks to Rene, we can now have these delicious blueberry muffins, and trust me, that’s something to be grateful for! 😉
+Now that’s what I call a good friend.
+Thanks to Rene, we can now all enjoy these delicious blueberry muffins, and trust me, that’s something to be grateful for.

 Although I usually use frozen blueberries, sometimes they brutally dye my entire cake blue no matter how many tricks I try.
 If you don’t have fresh blueberries on hand, frozen will work, just be sure to use them straight from the freezer; if they thaw, they’ll bleed into the batter.
 Coat the berries in flour or sugar (flour will help prevent them from sinking to the bottom), then quickly add them in and mix as gently and sparingly as possible until combined.

 Through my own trial and error with many muffin recipes, I’ve found that it’s usually easy to substitute butter with oil or milk with any other dairy product such as yogurt, buttermilk, or sour cream.
 I also like to add a touch of honey to my muffins, something I don’t normally see in other recipes.
 The honey adds moisture and gives some extra flavor that I feel goes especially well with blueberries.
 If you like the taste of molasses, then you can add 2 tablespoons of it instead of 2 tablespoons sugar, or you can substitute some of the granulated sugar with brown sugar.